paris-swc/advanced-numpy-lesson/03-indexing.md

 5
 ```

-Slicing allows to extract sub-arrays of multiple elements from the array.
+Slicing allows to extract sub-arrays of multiple elements from an array.
 It's defined by three integers separated by a colon, i.e. `start:end:increment`.
-Any of the values can be skipped in which case they are replaced by defaults (0 for start, -1 for end and 1 for increment):
+Any of the integers can be skipped in which case they are replaced by defaults (0 for `start`, end of array for `end` and 1 for `increment`):

 ```
 >>> c = np.arange(9)